STANDARD TERMS AND CONDITIONS FOR THE SALE OF GOODS

 your own courier, then the risk passes to you as soon as the goods are handed to you or your courier.
 You will only own the goods once they have been successfully delivered.

-10.3 If you have received the goods before you cancel your contract then you must send the goods back to our contact address at your own cost and risk during our business hours in the original packaging.
+12.4 If you have received the goods before you cancel your contract then you must send the goods# back to our contact address at your own cost and risk.
 If you cancel your contract but we have already processed the goods for delivery, you should not unpack the goods when they are received by you and you must send the goods back to us at our contact address at your own cost and risk as soon as possible.

-10.5 We may make a deduction from your refund for any loss in the value of the goods supplied if the loss is the result of unnecessary handling by you (for example taking patio slabs out of a pack)
+12.7 We may make a deduction from your refund for any re-stocking charge loss in the value of the goods supplied if the loss is the result of unnecessary handling by you (for example taking items out of a pack).

 or telephone 01633 244073.